GAT+ Google Calendar audit presents all Calendars existing on your domain.

 All additional owners will have full control over the original owner’s calendar.

 GAT+ allows also to delete the original owner from a non-primary calendar.

 NOTE: If the Calendar is not a primary calendar meaning it’s not the default calendar of a user.
-The admins are can remove the previous owner after they have added an additional owner.
+The admins can remove the previous owner entirely after they have added an additional owner.

 Adding Writers or Readers to existing calendars owned by users on your domain